-- Hardwood mulch must be used due to its higher pH, improved microbial activity, and slower decomposition rate.
+- The surface organic mulch layer must be at least two inches deep and cover the surface of the basin to at least six inches above the expected high-water line.
+The selected mulch must be non-floating. - Mulch depth must never exceed 4 inches or soil aeration may be reduced. - Hardwood mulch must be used due to its higher pH, improved microbial activity, and slower decomposition rate.
 Examples of acceptable mulches are those made from Melaleuca or Eucalyptus trees.
-Pine bark or pine straw is not acceptable. - Partially composted mulch is acceptable, especially in the lower parts of the depression as this will reduce the tendency of the mulch to float. - D. Planting soil filter bed - The planting soil filter bed must be at least 6 inches thick. - The bed material must be sandy loam, loamy sand, or loam texture. - Clay content must be between 3 and 5%. - Soil pH must be between appropriate for plant growth. - Top soil organic matter content must be sufficient to support good plant growth. - The soil mix must be uniform and free of stones, stumps, roots, or other similar material greater than 2 inches in size. - The suggested hydraulic conductivity for the planting soil is 4 to 12 inches per hour.
-Design hydraulic conductivities that fall outside this range must be agreed to in writing during the preapplication meeting. - E. Biosorption Activated Media (BAM) - The sand bed with a carbon source must be at least 24 inches thick. - The unit weight must be more than 70 pounds per cubic foot when dry. - No more than 5% of the particles pass through a #200 sieve. - The media must be more than 50% uniformly graded sand by volume and must not contain shale. - The media water holding capacity must be at least 30% as measured by porosity. - The vertical permeability must be at least 2 inches per hour at the specified unit weight noted above. - The media must have an organic content at least 5% by volume.
-The organic content must be in the form of 1-inch hardwood chips (e.g. Melaleuca or Eucalyptus woodchips) evenly distributed throughout the layer. - The media pH must be between 6.5 and 8.0 or suitable for the selected plant species. - The concentration of soluble salts must be less than 3.5 g (KCI)/L. - The sorption capacity of the sand must exceed 0.005 mg OP/mg media. - F. Under-drain system - 1.
-Pipe - Underdrain pipe must be at least 6-inch-diameter PVC or HDPE pipe. - Perforations must meet the AASHTO M 36 or M 196 requirements. - Pipe must be spaced no more than 10 feet apart on center.
+Pine bark or pine straw is not acceptable.
+The hardwood mulch selected must also be Florida-FriendlyTM.
+Cypress mulch is often not harvested sustainably, is not considered a Florida-FriendlyTM mulch and is not acceptable. - Partially composted mulch is acceptable, especially in the lower parts of the depression as this will reduce the tendency of the mulch to float.

+D. Planting soil filter bed

+- The planting soil filter bed must be at least six inches thick. - The bed material must be sandy loam, loamy sand, or loam texture. - Clay content must be between three and five percent. - Soil pH must be between appropriate for plant growth. - Top soil organic matter content must be sufficient to support good plant growth. - The soil mix must be uniform and free of stones, stumps, roots, or other similar material greater than two inches in size. - The suggested hydraulic conductivity for the planting soil is 4 to 12 inches per hour.
+Design hydraulic conductivities that fall outside this range must be agreed to in writing during the preapplication meeting.

+E. Biosorption Activated Media (BAM)

+- The sand bed with a carbon source must be at least 12 inches thick at a minimum - The unit weight must be more than 70 pounds per cubic foot when dry. - No more than 5 percent of the particles pass through a #200 sieve. - The media composition must adhere to the requirements outlined in the BAM specification in appendix I of this manual. - The media water holding capacity must be at least 30% as measured by porosity. - The vertical permeability must be at least two inches per hour at the specified unit weight noted above. - The media must have an organic content at least five percent by volume.
+The organic content must be in the form of one inch hardwood chips (e.g. Melaleuca or Eucalyptus woodchips) evenly distributed throughout the layer. - The media pH must be between 6.5 and 8.0 or suitable for the selected plant species. - The concentration of soluble salts must be less than 3.5 g (KCI)/L. - The sorption capacity of the sand must exceed 0.005 mg OP/mg media.

+F. Under-drain system